Merkel starts coalition talks with few options

 Merkel's CDU/CSU grouping gained just 33% of the vote, its lowest share for decades, and needs the support of other parties to govern and pass legislation.

-The SPD, which suffered its worst post-war result with 20.5% of the vote, has decided to return to opposition.
+The SPD, which suffered its worst postwar result with 20.5% of the vote, has decided to return to opposition.

 It would be unthinkable for Merkel to entertain an alliance with the far-right AfD, which stunned the German political establishment by gaining 13% of the vote and 94 seats out of 709 in the Bundestag.